aaronwongcy/NoteTakingApp/README.md

-# NoteTakingApp
+# JotterApp
-A project for note keeping/presenting I have developed with React JS.
+A project for note keeping and presenting.

+I have developed this mainly with React JS, HTML/CSS/Javascript.
+I have yet to integrate back-end to allow users to save their notes but maybe I shall in the possible future!